bruno767/InstaCar/README.md

 # InstaCar
-> This project is a simple feed of cars and theirs repective model your and price.
+> This project is a simple feed of cars and theirs repective model and price.
-There is also a possibility to rate each car.
-Another feature is a button to rate a random car with a random value.
+There also a possibility to rate each car and a button to rate a random car with a random value.

 ## Features